ccardenosa/bios-setup-validator/README.md

 The other great advantage of following this method will be to be able to validate that the BIOS attributes of our servers are correctly configured.

 Let's imagine that we are informed that a server from the same vendor, model and BIOS version in our inventory is suffering from performance problems.
-One of the first things we could quickly and easily check would be if its BIOS is set correctly.
-To do this, we only had to create an inventory for these systems, and using the parameters that we know are correct:
+One of the first things we could quickly and easily check would be if its BIOS attributes are set correctly.
+To do this, we only had to create an inventory for these systems, and using the parameters that we know are correct ...

 ```
 $ cp /opt/bmc-vendor-inventories/zt-systems/ \